PDAL/PDAL/doc/tutorial/overview.rst

 writers each have a simplified interface if the generic stage interface is more complex than necessary.
 One should create a new stage by creating a subclass of reader (Reader object), filter (Filter or MultiFilter object) or writer (Writer object).
-When a pipeline is created, each stage is created using its default constructor.
+When a pipeline is made, each stage is created using its default constructor.

-Each stage class should invoke two or three public macros to allow the stage to be hooked into the PDAL infrastructure:

-    SET_STAGE_NAME(<name>, <description>)

-    name:  A character array (string) constant that will be used to reference the stage from the command line.
-Typically, readers are named “readers.<something>”, filters are “filters.<something>” and writers
-    are ”writers.<something>”.

-    description: A character array (string) constant that may be more meaningful than the name.
-It appears in some debug and informational output.

-    SET_STAGE_LINK(<http_link>)  [optional]:

-    http_link:  A character array (string) constant that references a web site containing documentation about the stage.
-It allows the information to be integrated into PDAL’s web site and user information.

 When a pipeline is started, each of its stages is processed in two distinct steps.
 First, all stages are prepared.